 Product description

+An original design carved by sculptor Ken Thompson, this Wild Goose plaque has a carefully polished pure bronze finish with a ceramic resin cold cast core.
 From the original Latin phrase: Vocatus atque non vocatus, deus aderit.
 The words are said to originate from the reply given by the Delphic Oracle to the Spartans when they were planning a war against Athens:’Yes, the Gods will be present, but in what form and to what purpose?’

 Related articles